 First movers also have the gift of capturing consumer attention, mindshare, and brand loyalty before competitors arise.
 So, what are some real-life examples of the first-mover advantage?
 Here are a few of my favorites.

 First-Mover Advantage Examples

 While Coke wasn’t the first soda to hit the market, it was the biggest.
 Vernors and Dr. Pepper actually debuted earlier, but a first-mover advantage doesn’t necessarily mean the first company to launch has the advantage.
-Rather, it refers to the first company to capture large market share.
+Rather, it refers to the first company to capture a large market share.

 The first soda syrups started showing up around 1881.
 But when Coca-Cola debuted in 1886, they immediately became the consumer favorite.
 By the time Pepsi launched, in 1898, Coke was already selling a million gallons per year.

 Pepsi went bankrupt twice and rebranded in the 1950s to keep up with their rival.
 And in the 1960s, they merged with Frito Lay giving Pepsi a successful market share in snack foods, a boost in stocks, and the lifeline they needed to compete.
-But Coke’s biggest beverage brands have reached more than $1 billion in sales -- something Pepsi has never quite been able top.
+But Coke’s biggest beverage brands have reached more than $1 billion in sales — something Pepsi has never quite been able to top.